 The 4 Stages of Gum Disease

-The First Level: Gingivitis
+The First Stage: Gingivitis

-During this first stage, oral bacteria finds its way into the gaps between the teeth and the gums.
+During this first stage, oral bacteria find their way into the gaps between the teeth and the gums.
 The gums then develop an infection, and you can start noticing the signs of gingivitis.
 Dr. Kacos, Shreveport’s dentist, says people start developing bad breath, the gums become red and swollen, and there is some bleeding while brushing your teeth.
 At this point, rigorous dental hygiene (brushing and flossing as recommended by dentists) can reverse and cure this level of periodontal disease.

-The Second Level: Slight Gum/Periodontal Disease
+The Second Stage: Slight Gum/Periodontal Disease

-The Third Level: Moderate Gum Disease
+The Third Stage: Moderate Gum Disease

-The Fourth Level: Advanced Periodontal/Gum Disease
+The Fourth Stage: Advanced Periodontal/Gum Disease

-The infection goes deeper during this level of periodontal disease, and the bacteria will be more likely to cause a variety of diseases in your body.
+The infection goes deeper during this level of periodontal disease.
+Thus, the bacteria will be more likely to cause a variety of diseases in your body.
 For example, the bacteria can infect the lining of the arteries leading to your heart.
 The bone loss takes place at a higher rate, and your teeth will start loosening.
-You may also develop periodontal abscesses and pus will start leaking from your gums.
+You may also develop periodontal abscesses, and pus will start leaking from your gums.
 Your gums can also bleed spontaneously.
 Many people also develop sensitivity to hot or cold things when they have advanced gum disease.
 Dentists in Shreveport also say that you may find it hard to chew due to the pain they feel as they eat.
 The worst form of bad breath is found amongst people with advanced periodontal disease.

 The treatment options taken to combat this level of gum disease are similar to those used to deal with moderate periodontal disease.
 However, laser treatment can be used to kill the bacteria lodged deep in the tissues around your teeth.